freddyaboulton/gradio-webrtc/docs/index.md

 The Real-Time Communication Library for Python.
 </h3>

-Turn any python function into a real-time stream handler that can send/receive audio and video over WebRTC or WebSockets.
+Turn any python function into a real-time audio and video stream over WebRTC or WebSockets.
 ## Installation

 ```bash